davidlb/ha_waqi/README.md

-# EnOcean Long Term Statistics Component
+# WAQI Long Term Statistics Component
 Forked from Core component to be able to use long term statistics